 You won’t be able to open your coffee shop tomorrow, but you can map out a few steps you’d need to get there.
 For example, you might choose to work in a homeless charity which would give you the experience you need to understand what these people might want from a drop-in cafe, and how you might go about setting it up.
 It would also give you goals to work towards, and a reason for going to work in the morning.

 Investigate your experiences

 If you are not sure what your passion is, think about what you’ve enjoyed from your life so far.
 What do you like about university?
-Is it the ability to find things out for yourself, work towards goals or does your joy come from being around other people and developing friendships?
-Your experiences of studying can influence where you might be happiest when it comes to work.
-For example, if you enjoy developing relationships, you might find your passion lies in a more people-focussed career, for example events management, while if you enjoy finding things out for yourself, a data analysis position might suit you more.
+Is it the ability to find things out for yourself, work towards goals, or does your joy come from being around other people and developing friendships?
+Your experiences of studying can influence where you might be happiest when it comes to where you want to work.
+For example, if you enjoy developing relationships, you might find your passion lies in a more people-focused career, for example, events management, while if you enjoy finding things out for yourself, a data analysis position might suit you more.

 Know when to quit